Frequently Asked Questions

 Beware!
 If your bank imposes costs for the wire transfer or the credit payment, you must cover these costs.
 Lene Kottal covers any costs imposed by her bank for receiving the payment.

-How many hours does it take to find my ancestors?
+How many hours does it take to identify my ancestors?

 It is not possible to say how many hours it takes to do the research, but estimates can be made.
-Some ancestors are easy to identify, while others require more work.
+Some research questions require less work to draw a conclusion, while other research questions require extensive work.

 Before your research project is begun, you decide how many hours you wish to authorize for the project.
-Then as much research as possible is done within the given time and the findings are reported to you.
+Then as much research as possible is done within the given time and the research is reported to you, including negative searches.

 Agreements with other clients may have been entered before the agreement with you, and those obligations must of course be respected.
-The agreement will contain an estimated time for when your project is begun and how long it is expected to take to complete it.
 If you have a deadline, perhaps because you intend to visit Denmark at a certain time and need some information before that, please inform us about that from the beginning, so we have a chance to let you know if we cannot meet that deadline.

-Some projects require on-site research at an archive.
-Many local archives are only open one or two days a month.
-If records must be accessed at The Danish National Archives, they must sometimes be ordered up to two weeks in advance, or there may be a waiting list for access to the records if someone else has already ordered the records.
+Some projects require on-site research at archives.
+Many local archives are only open one or two days per month.
+If records must be accessed at the Danish National Archives, they must sometimes be ordered up to two weeks in advance, or there may be a waiting list for access to the records if someone else has already ordered the records.
 These circumstances extend the time for completion of the project.
 You will be held informed about the progress throughout the project.

-Do I have to pay you if you cannot find the requested information?
+Do I have to pay if the research does not produce an answer?

 The Project and the Report